GitHub App Adoption

 Important boundary:

-• treat PAT-backed secrets as a temporary compatibility bridge only
+• treat PAT-backed secrets as temporary debt, not the normal control plane

-• if listener logs show failed to get runner registration token with API rate limit exceeded for user ID ..., the fix is app auth, not more runner capacity
+• if listener logs show failed to get runner registration token with API rate limit exceeded for user ID ..., the fix is app auth or install scope, not more runner capacity

-4. Apply — the new scale set appears in arc-runners alongside the existing ones:
+5. Apply — after preflight blockers are resolved and the plan has no unexpected destroys, the new scale set appears in arc-runners alongside the existing ones:

 ENV=dev just tofu-plan arc-runners